opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 1. **Important note!**

-   _All_ dependencies declared in a <ins>Instrumentation Rule's</ins> POM must have `<optional>true</optional>` spec.
+   _All_ dependencies declared in a <ins>Integration Rule's</ins> POM must have `<optional>true</optional>` spec.

    In case of `<scope>test</scope>` dependencies, this is also true.

 1. **Important note!**

-   The <ins>Instrumentation Rule/Plugin</ins> is instrumenting a 3rd-party library.
-This library is guaranteed to be present in a target runtime for the plugin to be instrumentable (i.e. if the plugin finds its way to a runtime that does not have the 3rd-party library, its presence is moot).
+   The <ins>Integration Rule</ins> and/or <ins>Integration</ins> is instrumenting a 3rd-party library.
+This library is guaranteed to be present in a target runtime for the integration to be instrumentable (i.e. if the integration finds its way to a runtime that does not have the 3rd-party library, its presence is moot).
 For non-moot use-cases, since the 3rd-party library is guaranteed to be present, it is important that the dependency scope for the 3rd-party library artifacts is set to `provided`.
 This will prevent from runtime linkage errors due to duplicate class definitions in different class loaders.

 1. Each rule **MUST** declare a unique name.
-To declare a name, the plugin's `pom.xml` must specify the following:
+To declare a name, the rule's `pom.xml` must specify the following:
    ```xml
    <project>
     ...